Written by: Michael Den Boer on July 5th, 2005

 Overall Almost Human is a brutal film, that contains all of the moments of sleaze and visceral violence that has since become synonymous with the Italian crime film genre.

 No Shame presents Almost Human in an anamorphic widescreen that preserves its original 2.35:1 aspect ratio.
 This high definition transfer has been sourced from the restored original 2p negative and it is available for the first time ever in America on DVD in its original aspect ratio and uncut.
 The black levels remain strong and constant through out giving the image an exceptional amount of detail.
 There are no problems with compression or edge enhancement.
 The colors are nicely saturated and flesh tones look natural.
 This DVD transfer is interlaced.
 Overall the print is nearly flawless as there is no noticeable print damage or debris anywhere.

-This DVD comes with two audio options the films original Italian language track and an English dubbed track both are presented in a Dolby Digital mono.
-Both audio sources are in pretty good shape with no problems with hiss or distortion.
-The dialog is always easy to understand and the music and & effects sound evenly balanced.
-Once I like the fact that No Shame has included multiple audio options which gives the viewer a chance to decide which one better suits them.
-English subtitles have been included that are easy to follow and understand.
+This DVD comes with two audio options, the film’s original Italian language track and an English dubbed track both are presented in a Dolby Digital mono.
+The English language track is the stronger of these two audio mixes.
+And it should be noted that the Italian language track has few moments where the audio sounds distorted.
+Dialog is always easy to understand and the music and & effects sound evenly balanced.
+No Shame’s inclusion of multiple audio options, gives the viewer a chance to decide which one better suits them.
+Included with this release are removable English subtitles.

 Besides restoring the audio / video for this release No Shame has went to great lengths to make sure that this is the definitive release of Almost Human with the copious amount of extras that they have included for this release.
 Extras include the films Italian and International trailers as well as a poster gallery that includes music from the film in the background.
 A collectible booklet has been included that includes bios / filmographies for Umberto Lenzi and Tomas Milian.
 The booklet also includes a piece that Richard Harland Smith about Almost Human.